 If you are concerned about memory loss, the MIND Diet has been proven to be helpful.
 The Mediterranean Diet has been shown to improve heart health.
 There are also special diets to help people who have been diagnosed with cancer and diabetes.
 Reading about the correct medical-based diet for your condition can make it easier to find satisfying foods to eat.
-You can use this Amazon link to see a list of books for healthy diets and find the one which is most likely to meet your needs.

 When I took the Brain Health Class with instructors from the MIND program at the University of California, they emphasized that there were no drugs which have been discovered which will either postpone or treat most cases of dementia, but they have observed that eating a diet rich in plants, in addition to getting regular exercise, did seem to make a difference for many people.

 By following the right diet and making appropriate lifestyle changes, your medications will work better and you will help your doctors perform their job, rather than hinder them.